 Weight-concentration diagnostics revealed that buffered TWCV and IWCV assigned highly unequal weights across monitoring sites, which is an inevitable result of preferential sampling.
-Although most stations received nonzero weight, the effective sample size of TWCV was only 63 and uncertainty estimates were dominated by a small subset of observations (see Supplementary Figure~\ref{fig:no2_ess_fraction_case}).
+Although most stations received nonzero weight, the effective sample size of TWCV was only 63 and uncertainty estimates were dominated by a small subset of observations (Fig.~S5).
 This reflects limited overlap between the validation-task distribution induced by the monitoring network and the target deployment-task distribution.